Ex3v/FormErrorsBundle/README.md

         {{ all_form_errors(formFull, "div", "myclass") }}

-This will produce errors list in which each error is wrapped in separate div, having "myclass" as it's class:
+This will produce errors list in which each error is wrapped in separate div, having "myclass" as its class:

         <div class="myclass">
             Title: field cannot be empty.